 Teresa Carmody

 In her writing, Carmody explores issues of spirituality, gossip, intersubjectivity and perception, queer relations, friendship, embodiment and the archive, intersectional feminism, and autofiction/autotheory.
-Much of her work arises from procedure or constraint-based practices, as a way to playfully engage with social scripting and the unconscious.
+Much of their work arises from procedure or constraint-based practices, as a way to playfully engage with social scripting and the unconscious.
 Drawing on her early training in feminist anthropology, global feminisms, and Thai language and culture, her fiction often takes an auto-ethnographic turn, troubling the line between fiction and non-fiction.
-She holds a B.A. in interdisciplinary studies from the Evergreen State College, an M.F.A. in creative writing from Antioch University, and a Ph.D. in English/Creative Writing from the University of Denver.
+They hold a B.A. in interdisciplinary studies from the Evergreen State College, an M.F.A. in creative writing from Antioch University, and a Ph.D. in English/Creative Writing from the University of Denver.

 Projects & Events